11 Mixed effects regression and post stratification

 $ military : num 1 0 1 1 1 0 0 0 0 1 ...

 Mixed effects models are a popular strategy to study data that can be characterized as having a “hierarchical”, “nested”, or “multi-level” structure.
 Examples of nested data include survey respondents in different states; repeated measures made on the same subjects or on clustered observations; or students nested in classrooms, schools, districts, and states.
-A thorough introduction to mixed effects modeling lies outside the scope of this chapter, but interested readers can refer to many great texts on the subject (Gelman and Hill 2006; Finch, Bolin, and Kelley 2019; Bürkner 2024).
+A thorough introduction to mixed effects modeling lies outside the scope of this chapter, but interested readers can refer to many great texts on the subject (Gelman and Hill 2006; Finch, Bolin, and Kelley 2019; Hodges 2021; Bürkner 2024).

 The parameters of a mixed effects model can be divided into two types: “fixed effects” and “random effects.”
 Fixed effects are parameters that are assumed to be constant across all groups in the population.
 Random effects, on the other hand, are parameters that are allowed to vary across groups.
 A major benefit of mixed effects models is thus that they allow variation in parameters between subsets of the data.
 For example, by specifying a “random intercept,” the analyst can let the baseline level of support for defund vary across US states.
 By including a “random slope” for the gender variable, they can allow the strength of association between gender and defund to vary from state to state.